warithr621/HSCTF10-Writeups/algo/largest-flagpole.md

 ## Solution:

-As a warning, this is probably the most convoluted code I've ever written (and most likely unnecessary), there's definitely several things I could've cut out from my solution since they were taken care of later).
+As a warning, this is probably the most convoluted code I've ever written (and most likely unnecessary since there's definitely several things I could've cut out from my solution since they were taken care of later), but oh well!!

 ### Analyzing the problem and finding a solution